 Are rates inclusive or exclusive of Superannuation?

-This is by no means a stance on how the fees are to be impacted.
-We are sorry for any confusion from our original communications.
+This is not a position on how fees should be structured or adjusted.
+We apologise for any confusion caused by earlier communications.

-It’s a broad legislative decision that’s been made by the government that affects sole traders and those who engage them across industries.
+This change reflects a broader legislative decision by the Australian Government, affecting sole traders and those who engage them across various industries.

 👉 Learn more: